Last Updated: February 20, 2023

 5.2.
 Sperta will impose on its Sub-Processors substantially the same obligations that apply to Sperta under this DPA.
 Sperta will be liable to Customer for breaches of its Sub-Processors’ obligations as it would be for its own.

 5.3.
-The parties agree that the copies of the Authorized Sub-Processor agreements that must be provided by Sperta to Customer pursuant to Clause 9(c) of the EU SCCs and Clause 5 of the UK Addendum, if applicable, may have commercial information or clauses unrelated to the EU or UK Addendum removed by Sperta beforehand; and, that such copies will be provided by Sperta, in a manner to be determined in its discretion, only upon Customer’s written request.
+The parties agree that the copies of the Authorized Sub-Processor agreements that must be provided by Sperta to Customer pursuant to Clause 9(c) of the EU SCCs and Clause 5 of the UK Addendum, if applicable, may have commercial information or clauses unrelated to the EU or UK Addendum removed by Sperta beforehand; and, that such copies will be provided by Sperta, in a manner to be determined in its discretion, only upon Customer’s written request. - Data Subject Rights

 Customer is responsible for responding to any Data Subject requests relating to Customer Personal Data (“Requests”).
 If Sperta receives any Requests during the term, Sperta will advise the Data Subject to submit the request directly to Customer or the appropriate Controller.
-Sperta will provide Customer with self-service functionality or other reasonable assistance to permit Customer to respond to Requests.
+Sperta will provide Customer with self-service functionality or other reasonable assistance to permit Customer to respond to Requests. - Personal Data Breaches

 Upon becoming aware of a Personal Data Breach affecting Customer Personal Data, Sperta will (i) promptly take measures designed to remediate the Personal Data Breach and (ii) notify Customer without undue delay.
 Customer is solely responsible for complying with Personal Data Breach notification requirements applicable to Customer.
 At Customer’s request, Sperta will reasonably assist Customer’s efforts to notify Personal Data Breaches to the competent data protection authorities and/or affected Data Subjects, if Customer is required to do so under the Data Protection Laws.
-Sperta’s notice of or response to a Personal Data Breach under this Section 7 will not be an acknowledgement or admission by Sperta of any fault or liability with respect to the Personal Data Breach.
+Sperta’s notice of or response to a Personal Data Breach under this Section 7 will not be an acknowledgement or admission by Sperta of any fault or liability with respect to the Personal Data Breach. - Data Protection Impact Assessment; Prior Consultation

-Taking into account the nature of the Processing and the information available to Sperta, Sperta will reasonably assist Customer in conducting data protection impact assessments and consultation with data protection authorities if Customer is required to engage in such activities under applicable Data Protection Laws and such assistance is necessary and relates to the Processing by Sperta of Customer Personal Data.
+Taking into account the nature of the Processing and the information available to Sperta, Sperta will reasonably assist Customer in conducting data protection impact assessments and consultation with data protection authorities if Customer is required to engage in such activities under applicable Data Protection Laws and such assistance is necessary and relates to the Processing by Sperta of Customer Personal Data. - Deletion of Customer Personal Data

 Customer instructs Sperta to delete Customer Personal Data within 90 days of the termination of the Agreement and delete existing copies unless applicable law requires otherwise.
 The parties agree that the certification of deletion described in Clause 8.5 of the EU SCCs and Clause 12 of the UK Addendum, if applicable, shall be provided only upon Customer’s written request.
-Notwithstanding the foregoing, Sperta may retain Customer Personal Data to the extent and for the period required by applicable laws provided that Sperta maintains the confidentiality of all such Customer Personal Data and Processes such Customer Personal Data only as necessary for the purpose(s) specified in the applicable laws requiring its storage.
+Notwithstanding the foregoing, Sperta may retain Customer Personal Data to the extent and for the period required by applicable laws provided that Sperta maintains the confidentiality of all such Customer Personal Data and Processes such Customer Personal Data only as necessary for the purpose(s) specified in the applicable laws requiring its storage. - Audits

 10.1.
 Customer may audit Sperta’s compliance with its obligations under this DPA up to once per year.
 In addition, Customer may perform more frequent audits (including inspections) in the event: (1) Sperta suffers a Personal Data Breach affecting Customer Personal Data; (2) Customer has genuine, documented concerns regarding Sperta’s compliance with this DPA or the Data Protection Laws; or (3) where required by the Data Protection Laws, including where mandated by regulatory or governmental authorities with jurisdiction over Customer Personal Data.
 Sperta will contribute to such audits by providing Customer or Customer’s regulatory or governmental authority with the information and assistance reasonably necessary to conduct the audit, including any relevant records of Processing activities applicable to the Service, as described below.